What Is Agility

 How often do we go to class?

-Once a week for approximately 50 minutes.
-That’s it.
+Once a week for approximately an hour – that’s it.
 When you get really hooked, you’ll probably want to have some of your own equipment at home!

 August 2017, AAC National Agility Championship

 Ringo, 11 years old, Day 3 (final) of Competition